How can I express interest in receiving Technical Assistance?

 How do I volunteer to serve on a Partnership Resource Team?

-At least twice each year, the statewide Academic Senate issues a call for faculty volunteers.
-At the same time, IEPI sends out a call for non-faculty volunteers through the statewide associations/organizations represented on the Advisory Committee and through the IEPI listserv.
+Periodically the statewide Academic Senate issues a call for faculty volunteers.
+IEPI seeks non-faculty volunteers through presentations, the statewide associations/organizations represented on the Advisory Committee, and the IEPI website.
 In all cases, volunteers are asked to complete a brief online survey of their areas of expertise.
 If you would like to serve on a PRT, please complete the survey applicable to you.
 You must complete the whole survey to be added to the provisional PRT pool.

 The Academic Senate consults with local Senate presidents before moving volunteers to the approved pool and transferring the data to IEPI.
 The IEPI Project Director consults with each non-faculty volunteer’s home CEO or designee to ensure that he or she has no concerns about the volunteer’s service before moving each volunteer to the approved pool.

-If you have already completed the survey within the past year, there is no need for you to do so again, unless your contact information, position, or areas of expertise have changed.
+If you have already completed the survey, there is no need for you to do so again, unless your contact information, position, or areas of expertise have changed.
+However, as the survey questionnaire is updated with new areas of expertise, IEPI may request that you complete a supplemental survey containing the new fields.

 PRT members may be asked to share their experience with others at PRT training workshops or at presentations to statewide organizations and conferences.